Shruti2301/Shruti2301/README.md

 and worked on - Gas Detection Using Multi Sensor Fusion.

+Currently, I have been working with Suvidha Foundation as a Data Science Intern on 'Text Summarization Using Rejection Learning'.
-Currently, I am working with Vodafone Intelligent Solutions as an Engineer Trainee improving Business Process Design and Workflow.
+Previously, I was working with Vodafone Intelligent Solutions as a Software Developer improving Business Process Design and Workflow.

 Publication 1 : https://www.mdpi.com/2571-5577/4/1/3